COVID-19: Frequently Asked Questions

 Is there a vaccine for COVID-19?

-There are vaccines available to prevent COVID-19 infections, but supply
+There are vaccines available to prevent COVID-19 infections.
+Supply is

 to learn more.